dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/developer-tools.md

 :::zone pivot="macos"

 Using browser developer tools with Mac Catalyst apps isn't currently supported.
-Please use the guidance for [iOS](?pivots=ios) apps, as the behavior is similar between the two platforms.
+You may wish to run the [iOS](?pivots=ios) application instead, as the behavior is similar between iOS and Mac Catalyst.

 <!--
 To use Safari developer tools with a macOS app: